 This post contains affiliate links.

-Power Wheels are beloved by children and adults as a fun and safe way for kids to motor around in their own miniature electric vehicle, but what if the existing Power Wheels setup could be made even safer?
+Power Wheels are beloved by children and adults as a fun and safe way for kids to motor around in their own miniature electric ride-on car, but what if the existing Power Wheels setup could be made even safer?
 Well, with just a little bit of work, safety lighting can be easily added to almost any Power Wheel rig.

 Those that want to add lighting to a Power Wheels car can do so easily with an aftermarket kit.
 Installing such a kit typically requires minimal tools, no soldering, and some cutting of plastic.
 Installation typically can be accomplished in as little as one hour, if common mistakes are avoided.

-How to Add Power Wheels Lights
+How to Add Lights to your power wheels vehicle

 Adding lights to Power Wheels can be a simple enough task, as long as enough forethought and preparation are given ahead of time.
 Therefore, it is important to gather all of your tools and equipment ahead of time and make sure you are familiar with whatever plans or instructions have come with your lighting kit.

 And there you have it, a Power Wheels rig with a brand-new lighting system!
 Hopefully, you now have come to agree that the process is relatively simple and painless.
-Of course, some common mistakes should be avoided that I will look at in the next section.
+Of course, some common mistakes should be avoided which I will look at in the next section.

-As much fun as ride-on cars can be for kids, ask any parent who has one, and you will soon find that they break pretty easily and often can spend as much time disabled in the yard as they do being driven to the local park.
+As much fun as Power Wheels cars can be for kids, ask any parent who has one, and you will soon find that they break pretty easily and often can spend as much time disabled in the yard as they do being driven to the local park.
 To try to avoid causing more problems, I have compiled a few of the most common mistakes below:

 Check the Manual First

-The first thing you should do before starting any work on your Power Wheel is to make sure you have looked over all the information in its manual.
+The first thing you should do before starting any work on your Power Wheels car is to make sure you have looked over all the information in its manual.
 Consulting a manual like this one will give you important technical specifications and help you troubleshoot common problems as they crop up.

 Not Ensuring the Right Fit